There are many commonly used acronyms in identity management. They’re very useful shorthand if you know them, but frustrating if you don’t.

 So here they are – a list of identity and access management acronyms – in alphabetical order:

-ADActive Directory Simplistically, from an Identity Management point of view, a list of users and groups.
-More completely, a Directory Service from Microsoft that is included in Windows Server Operating Systems as a set of processes and services.
-AD includes centralized domain management and a range of directory based identity-related services.
+ADActive Directory: Simplistically, from an Identity Management point of view, a list of users and groups.
+More completely, a Directory Service from Microsoft is included in Windows Server Operating Systems as a set of processes and services.
+AD includes centralized domain management and a range of directory-based identity-related services.
 In most implementations of MIM, AD is one of the CDS into which Identity Data is written.

-AuthNAuthentication is the process of validating an identity.
-The classic method of validation is the username/password combination, however Multi-Factor Authentication (see below) is increasingly used.
+AuthNAuthentication: The process of validating an identity.
+The classic method of validation is the username/password combination, however, Multi-Factor Authentication is increasingly used.

 Read more about Authentication in our glossary.

-AuthZAuthorization is the process of determining if a user has the right to access a service or resource, or perform an action.
-The granting of access is normally regulated via group membership, allocation of roles or claims.
+AuthZAuthorization: The process of determining if a user has the right to access a service or resource or perform an action.
+The granting of access is normally regulated via group membership, allocation of roles, or claims.
 Back to top

 ObjectType: person